rsatyajit/qed42assignment/README.md

 STEPS TO RUN:

 1) Run the command to clone from git  : git clone https://github.com/rsatyajit/qed42assignment.git
+2) cd qed42assignment
+3) git checkout Dev
-2) cd qed42assignment && npm i && npm start
+4) npm i && npm start

 STEPS TO USE THE API: